What things are currently banned in China?

 The People’s Bank of China argues that the ban is to stop financial crime and prevent economic instability, while it pushes the uptake of the Digital Yuan as part of the country’s “common prosperity” initiative.

-In a legal loophole, possession of crypto is still permitted in China as it’s recognized as virtual property under the law.
+In a legal loophole, possession of crypto is still permitted as it’s recognized as virtual property under Chinese law.

 18. Remembering Tiananmen